-In today's environment, managers are faced with challenging project milestones.
-Promises made to the customer must be met.
-Personal commitments, the company's reputation and peoples' jobs may be at risk.
+In today's environment, teams are routinely faced with challenging project milestones.
+Promises made must be met, otherwise personal commitments, the company's reputation and peoples' jobs may be at risk.
 FCL can provide valuable support to these companies very quickly and effectively.
-FCL may well have already successfully achieved similar objectives with other clients and can bring a set of core skills built up over years of experience working in a range of industrial sectors.
+FCL may well have already achieved similar objectives with other clients and can bring a set of core skills, experience and knowledge.

-To date, FCL or Chris Angove have supported the following clients and companies:
+To date, FCL and Chris Angove have supported several clients, including the following:

 - Motorola (GSM Products Division)